Quantitative Methods CFA 2009, 2010 curriculum comparison

-Candidates writing their CFA 2010 should concentrate on the learning outcome statements that have been changed from 2009 to 2010.
-These statements outlined by CFA institute are essentially the overview of the syllabus of CFA Exam.
+Candidates writing the CFA Exam in 2010 should concentrate on the learning of outcome statements that have been changed from 2009 to 2010.
+These statements outlined by CFA institute are essentially the overview of the syllabus of CFA exam.
 Following are the additions in 2010 LOS.

-• discuss the use of arithematic mean and geometric mean when determining investment returns
+• Discuss the use of Arithmetic Mean and Geometric Mean when determining investment returns

-• define and explain the multiplication , addition, and total probability rules is added
+• Define and explain the multiplication , addition, and total probability rules is added common Probability Distributions

 • Calculate and interpret the probability function, PDF, and Cumulative distribution function is added along with calculate and interpret probabilities for a random variable, given its cumulative distribution function